aspiration_pneumonia_prevention.jpg

 4. Modify oral intake

-Allowing patients to eat in a relaxed environment without distractions may be helpful in minimizing aspiration.
+Allowing patients to eat in a relaxed environment without distractions may help minimize aspiration.
 Patients should also be fed smaller amounts at a time.

-Patients with difficulty swallowing may need the consistency of their food modified so that it is safer and easier to eat.
-Thickened liquids or alternating solid and liquids may be better tolerated.
-Sticky, stringy, dry and chewy foods should be avoided.
+Patients with difficulty swallowing may need the consistency of their food modified to be safer and easier to eat.
+Thickened liquids or alternating solids and liquids may be better tolerated.
+Sticky, stringy, dry, and chewy foods should be avoided.
 Dairy products may also cause difficulty since they may cause an increase in mucous.

 5. Consider a team approach